 Inside a control cabinet with a glass door is both a protected and a viewable place for PT-500 desiccant cartridges.

-The next two stops were both lift stations.
+The following two stops were at wastewater lift stations.
 At each station, a pair of PT-500 submersible pressure transducers with cages is used to control the main pumps.
 As with the PG10s in the well house, the PT-500s have a 4-20 mA output for direct integration into the SCADA system.
 In the sewage pits, PVC piping is used in a fashion similar to stilling wells.
 But, instead of eliminating turbulence-based chatter on the PT-500s' readings, the PVC piping keeps the submersible pressure transducers in place, preventing the pumps from damaging drifting sensors.
 At the first lift station, the SCADA access screen is in a separate room from the sewage pits (because ewww, stinky).
 The leads from the PT-500s land on a terminal strip in an enclosure in the control room, allowing the desiccant cartridges for the PT-500s to be easily monitored.